Qiskit/rustworkx/paper.md

 Talk about wide-range of applications.
 TODO: benchmark using 9th DIMACS challenge dataset [@Demetrescu2016].

-## Topological Sorting

-Talk about transpiler passes using sorting and other applications.
-TODO: find benchmark.

 ## Graph Isomorphism

 Talk about VF2++ and applications on comparing circuits.
-TODO: find benchmark.
+TODO: benchmark on ICPR2014 [@Carletti2015].

 ## Maximum Weight Matching

 Talk about applications in error correcting codes, cite qtcodes [@Jha2021].
-TODO: find benchmark.
+TODO: benchmark on SNAP dataset [@Leskovec2014].

 # Acknowledgements